 In the interest of interoperability, the POI Payload should be constructed using data types and concepts which are already in wide use by the Geospatial community.
 A collection of data types and concepts defined by the ISO 19103, ISO 19107, ISO 19109, and ISO 19115 Standards is provided in Annex B.

 While the POI Payload should have a single syntactic model (schema), there may be more than one way to represent that model.
 For example, JSON Schemas are commonly provided using both JSON and YAML encodings.
-The POI abstract model allows a POI Payload to have mutiple usesSchema aggregations in order to support this practice.
+The POI abstract model allows a POI Payload to have multiple usesSchema aggregations in order to support this practice.

 The hasDefinition aggregation is provided in anticipation of the future use of ontologies to associate meaning (semantics) with the structure (syntax) of the POI Payload.
 Use of the hasDefinition aggregation is optional.